julianeon/cronos/README.md

 # Details

-These details were taken from Subgraph Studio, from my Cronos subgraph, from my deployment of this repo.
+These details were taken from Subgraph Studio, from my Cronos subgraph, from my deployment of this repo on the Arbitrum network.

 ## Production Query URL (Arbitrum One)